x75/x75.github.io/_posts/2021-01-26-books-true-names-and-other-dangers.md

 ---
 layout: post
-title: books - true names and other dangers, vernor vinge
+title: True names and other dangers
+author: Oswald Berthold
 comments: true
 tags: research hacker culture cyberspace internet books
 ---

-### True names and other dangers by Vernor Vinge
+### Summary

-Discussion about names on pulsar with Akira Sileas and the ensuing alias outings activated my memory on the 1984 book / story *True names and other dangers* by Vernor Vinge.
+Discussion about names on pulsar with Akira Sileas and the ensuing alias outings activated my memory on the *True names and other dangers* by Vernor Vinge.
 Has been a standing phrase in self-programming over the years.

 Obsessing about attribution and the genealogy of knowledge wondering